ryzhyk/feldera-zanzibar/README.md

-* **Rules:** In this example we model binary rules of the form "if there is a relation R1 between objects O1 and O2, and a relation R2 between objects O2 and O3, then there is a relation R3 betweeb O1 and O3".
+* **Rules:** In this example we model binary rules of the form "if there is a relation R1 between objects O1 and O2, and a relation R2 between objects O2 and O3, then there is a relation R3 between O1 and O3".

 * **Object graph:** Models the set of relationships provided as input to the system.
 Serves as the starting point for evaluating authorization rules.